galaxyproject/galaxy-helm/README.md

 ```

 If you use the latter method, it is highly recommended that you deploy a single
-Galaxy release per nodepool/namespace, as multiple CVMFS-CSI provisioners and postgres
+Galaxy release per nodepool/namespace, as multiple CVMFS-CSI provisioners and Postgres
-operators running side-by-side can interfer with one another.
+operator running side-by-side can interfer with one another.

-## Horizontal Scaling
+## Horizontal scaling

 The Galaxy application can be horizontally scaled for the web, job, or workflow handlers
 by setting the desired values of the `webHandlers.replicaCount`,
 `jobHandlers.replicaCount`, and `workflowHandlers.replicaCount` configuration options.

 ## Galaxy versions

-Some changes introduced in the chart sometimes rely on changes in the Galaxy container image,
+Some changes introduced in the chart sometimes rely on changes in the Galaxy
-especially in relation to the kubernetes runner.
-This table will keep track of recommended Chart
+container image, especially in relation to the Kubernetes runner.
+This table
-versions for particular Galaxy versions as breaking changes are introduced.
-Otherwise, the Galaxy image
+keeps track of recommended Chart versions for particular Galaxy versions as
+breaking changes are introduced.
+Otherwise, the Galaxy image and chart should be
-and chart should be independently upgrade-able.
-In other words, upgrading the Galaxy image from `21.05`
+independently upgrade-able.
+In other words, upgrading the Galaxy image from
-to `21.09` should be as simple as `helm upgrade mygalaxy cloudve/galaxy --reuse-values --set image.tag=21.09`.
+`21.05` to `21.09` should be a matter of `helm upgrade mygalaxy cloudve/galaxy
+--reuse-values --set image.tag=21.09`.

 depending on

 | Char version        | Galaxy version   | Description     |
 | :------------------ | :--------------- | :-------------- |
 | `4.0`               | `21.05`          | Needs [Galaxy PR#11899](https://github.com/galaxyproject/galaxy/pull/11899) for eliminating the CVMFS.
 If running chart 4.0+ with Galaxy image `21.01` or below, use the CVMFS instead with `--set initJob.downloadToolConfs.enabled=false --set cvmfs.repositories.cvmfs-gxy-cloud=cloud.galaxyproject.org --set cvmfs.galaxyPersistentVolumeClaims.cloud.storage=1Gi --set cvmfs.galaxyPersistentVolumeClaims.cloud.storageClassName=cvmfs-gxy-cloud --set cvmfs.galaxyPersistentVolumeClaims.cloud.mountPath=/cvmfs/cloud.galaxyproject.org` |

 ## Funding